 FPI sells products and services to the majority of federal departments, agencies, and bureaus.
-FPI's largest federal government customers for fiscal year 2019 include the Department of Defense (DOD), the Department of Homeland Security (DHS), the Department of Justice (DOJ), the Social
+FPI's largest federal government customers for fiscal year 2020 include the Department of Defense (DOD), the Department of Justice (DOJ), the Department of Homeland Security (DHS), the Social

-Security Administration (SSA), and the General Services Administration (GSA).
+Security Administration (SSA), and the Department of Agriculture (DOA).

 Due to the volatile nature of the changes affecting FPI with the government sector, emphasis has been placed on exploring more opportunities with commercial customers.
 Opportunities in this arena have become available as part of the approval for FPI to obtain commercial customers through repatriation and bringing sales otherwise sent to foreign countries back into the United States of America.
 Many new opportunities are already being pursued through a collaboration of FPI's business groups and the Business Development Group.
 Additionally, the Consolidated and Further Continuing Appropriations Act of 2012 (P.L.
 112-55) authorized FPI to participate in the Prison Industries Enhancement Certification Program (PIECP).
-FPI has invested and continues to invest significant time and effort into pursuing this goal in fiscal year 2019 through research and discussion within the organization and other agencies.
+FPI has invested and continues to invest significant time and effort into pursuing this goal in fiscal year 2020 through research and discussion within the organization and other agencies.